cfl322py/ai-solution-scorecard/README.md

 ## How I built it

 I designed the rubric.
-The dimensions, the questions, the severity levels, the gating logic, and the weighting come from my work in clinical data management and digital health inside GxP-regulated environments.
-That judgment is the part that matters, and it is mine.
+The dimensions, the questions, the severity levels, the gating logic, and the weighting come from my experience in clinical data management and digital health inside highly-regulated environments.
+This judgment in design choices is the part that matters.

 I used Claude to generate the implementation.
 I specified the model, reviewed the logic, and wrote a small test that runs all four examples through the scoring engine to confirm each produces the intended verdict before shipping.
 The code is AI-assisted.
 The criteria, the decisions, and the verification are my own.